Metastatic Breast Cancer

 Loneliness and a sense of isolation are very real for those living with mets.
 No one can completely change this.

-However, it’s unacceptable to me whenever I hear someone living with mets say she/he feels as if she’s/he’s been left standing in the shadows or on the sidelines, abandoned, not listened to, at fault for having mets, or worse, invisible – even erased.
+However, it’s unacceptable whenever I hear someone living with mets say she/he feels as if she’s/he’s been left standing in the shadows, abandoned, not listened to, at fault for having mets, or worse, invisible – erased.

 This can change.
 This must change.